Progress Residential

-Progress Residential is the second largest owner of single-family rental homes in the United States.
-It is owned by Pretium Partners, a private equity firm.
+Progress Residential is an American single-family rental company headquartered in Scottsdale, Arizona.
+It is a wholly owned subsidiary of Pretium Partners and manages rental homes and build-to-rent communities in U.S. markets.

+Founded in 2012, the company quickly became one of the largest institutional operators of single-family rental homes in the United States.
 As of late 2022, Progress Residential owned 85,000 homes, the second largest owner of single-family rental homes in the US after Invitation Homes.
+Progress Residential owns office locations in 26 cities throughout the United States.